Turnout

 How does the Social Security Administration evaluate disability claims?

-Navigating the can feel overwhelming, but understanding the steps involved can make a significant difference.
-The Administration (SSA) uses a to assess these claims, starting with whether the applicant is engaged in substantial gainful activity (SGA).
+can feel overwhelming, but understanding the process can make a significant difference.
+The Social Security Administration (SSA) uses a framework to assess these claims, starting with whether the applicant is engaged in substantial gainful activity (SGA).
 If you’re working and earning above the threshold - set at $1,690 per month for non-blind individuals in 2026 - your claim may be denied right at this first step.

-Next, the SSA looks at whether your condition is serious enough to significantly limit your ability to perform basic job activities.
+Next, the SSA evaluates your medical condition to significantly limit your ability to perform basic job activities.
 If your condition is deemed non-severe, it could lead to a denial here as well.
-However, if you pass this step, the SSA will check if your condition meets or equals a listing in their Blue Book, which details specific medical criteria for various impairments.
+However, if you pass this step, the SSA will review your medical records, which details specific evidence of your disability.

-It’s important to note that many claims are denied early on, often due to or not meeting the SGA threshold.
-Common pitfalls include weak or unsupported , which are crucial for showing the extent of your limitations.
+It’s important to note that many claims are denied, often due to insufficient evidence or not meeting the criteria.
+Common reasons include weak or unsupported medical documentation, which are crucial for showing the extent of your limitations.

-By understanding these steps and preparing accordingly, you can greatly enhance your chances of a .
+By understanding these steps and preparing accordingly, you can greatly enhance your chances of a successful claim.
 Remember, you’re not alone in this journey, and we’re here to help you every step of the way.

 Each box represents a step in the evaluation process.
 Follow the arrows to see how claims are assessed, and note that some steps can lead to a denial if certain criteria aren't met.